Hellgate Treaty: After the treaty

 Congress moved slowly, and the treaty was not ratified until March 8, 1859.
 The resulting delay in annuity payments led the tribes to believe that the government had broken its promise.
 When the government finally did begin paying annuities—in the form of supplies like blankets, flannel, rice, and coffee—graft and incompetence drained away much of the money.
 Furthermore, Stevens had made a verbal promise of military protection from the Blackfeet, but this promise was not included in the final treaty.
 From the perspective of the Salish, Kutenai, and Pend d'Oreille people, it seemed like another broken promise.

 The Upper Pend d'Oreille and Lower Kutenai tribes moved to the Flathead Indian Reservation, but the Salish continued to live in the Bitterroot Valley, believing that the treaty had guaranteed their right to do so.
 In violation of the treaty, white settlement in the valley accelerated during the 1870s and 1880s, putting pressure on the tribe.
 No thorough survey was ever carried out in keeping with the terms of Article 11.
 Instead, Stevens sent Flathead Indian agent R. H. Lansdale to ride through the Bitterroot and Flathead valleys and evaluate them.
 Stevens instructed, "Weight must be given to the fact that a large majority of the Indians prefer the Flathead River reservation."
 Lansdale obeyed Stevens's orders, giving the verdict that the Flathead reservation would be preferable.

 The Civil War distracted the government from deciding the question of the Bitterroot reservation until 1871, when President Ulysses S. Grant issued an executive order to remove the Salish to the Flathead reservation.
 The diplomacy of Chief Charlo allowed the tribe to remain in the Bitterroot until 1891, when economic pressure finally forced them to move to the Flathead.

+The 1904 Flathead allotment act was a major contributor to the loss of a little over million acres.
+Congress passed the act causing the loss of 60% of the reservation.